tindzk/blog/articles/content-based-language-learning.md

 These types complement one another, creating an immersive learning environment that is made up of authentic content.

 ## Movies
-Movies aim to capture the viewer's attention, which incentivises them to understand the plot and persist in watching until the end.
+Movies aim to capture the viewer's attention, which provides an incentive to understand the plot and persist in watching until the end.
 A common practice is to watch movies with English audio and the subtitles set in the target language.
 English words can be roughly correlated to the words in the subtitles.
 In the process, the viewer starts to recognise words that repeat themselves.

 To gain more certainty about the meaning of words in the subtitles, it is still necessary to look them up and verify one's hypotheses.
 This involves switching the application and typing the word manually into a dictionary or Google Translate.